separation processes are routinely used in medium to large scale plants to produce

 Argon has a boiling point similar to that of oxygen and will preferentially stay with the oxygen product.
 If high purity oxygen is required, argon must be removed from the distillation system.

-Argon removal takes place at a point in the low pressure column where the concentration of argon is its highest level.
+Argon removal, when needed or desired, takes place at a point in the low pressure column where the concentration of argon is its highest level.
 The argon which is removed is usually processed in an additional "side-draw" crude argon distillation column that is integrated with the low pressure column.
 Crude argon may be vented, further processed on site, or collected as liquid and shipped to a remote "argon refinery".
 The choice depends upon the quantity of argon available and economic analysis of the various alternatives.

 Pure argon is typically produced from crude argon by a multi-step process.
 The traditional approach is removal of the two to three percent oxygen present in the crude argon in a “de-oxo” unit.
 These small units chemically combine the oxygen with hydrogen in a catalyst-containing vessel.
 The resultant water is easily removed (after cooling) in a molecular sieve drier.
 The oxygen-free argon stream is further processed in a "pure argon" distillation column to remove residual nitrogen and unreacted hydrogen.